Primer81/Calculator-App/README.md

 quick solutions to the expression being typed.

 The functionality is intermediate at the moment, only supporting addition, subtraction, multiplication, division, parenthesis, decimals, and percentages.
-Functions and exponentials are next with their ui in the lanscape view almost complete!
+Functions and exponentials are next with the function pad ui in the lanscape view complete!